 Aging is inevitable.

-But thanks to some groundbreaking scientific revelations, it is indeed possible to slam the breaks on aging—and even reverse some of the existing damage.
+But thanks to some groundbreaking scientific revelations, it is indeed possible to slow aging—and even reverse some of the existing damage.

 The secret to this fountain of youth lies within your ability to disrupt your body’s own aging processes—all the way down to the cellular level.
 And today, I’m going to show you how one all-natural, science-backed strategy can help you do just that.